havok2905/character-sheet/RUNBOOK.md

 ## Image Uploads

+- `/srv/character-sheet/development/img/`
+- `/srv/character-sheet/production/img/`

-- `/srv/character-sheet/img/` directory with app permissions to write is required for image uploads to run in develop.
+These directories with app permissions to write are required for image uploads to run in develop.

 ## Routine Operations